awslabs/aws-sdk-swift/reference/0.x/AWSTranscribe/TranscribeClientProtocol.md

 func getVocabularyFilter(input: GetVocabularyFilterInput, completion: @escaping (ClientRuntime.SdkResult<GetVocabularyFilterOutputResponse, GetVocabularyFilterOutputError>) -> Void)
 ```

-### listCallAnalyticsCategories(input:​completion:​)
+### listCallAnalyticsCategories(input:completion:)

 Provides more information about the call analytics categories that you've created.
-You
-can use the information in this list to find a specific category.
-You can then use the
-operation to get more information about it.
+You can use the information in this list to find a specific category.
+You can then use the operation to get more information about it.

 ``` swift
 func listCallAnalyticsCategories(input: ListCallAnalyticsCategoriesInput, completion: @escaping (ClientRuntime.SdkResult<ListCallAnalyticsCategoriesOutputResponse, ListCallAnalyticsCategoriesOutputError>) -> Void)
 ```

-### listCallAnalyticsJobs(input:​completion:​)
+### listCallAnalyticsJobs(input:completion:)

 List call analytics jobs with a specified status or substring that matches their names.